-As an official Bee Friendly City, we are reviewing Newport's grass management and mowing regimes.
+As an official Bee Friendly City, we are constantly reviewing grass management and mowing regimes.
 Adapting our methods where possible to benefit both nature and people.

-Grass cutting will still take place before June in a number of places in order to:
+Grass cutting will still take place in some areas throughout May in order to:

 - Maintain visibility for road users